DeutscherQuan/AutoEntangle/README.md

 ### Hardware

 - Espressif ESP32 based development boards, preferably ESP-EYE (ESP32) and FireBeetle Board (ESP32).
 Using with other boards is possible, but code modifications is needed.
-For more on that read **Using with other ESP32 boards**.
+For more on that read [Using with other ESP32 boards](https://docs.edgeimpulse.com/docs/development-platforms/officially-supported-mcu-targets/espressif-esp32#using-with-other-esp32-boards).

 ### Tools
 - Install ESP IDF v4.4, following the instructions for your OS from [this page](https://docs.espressif.com/projects/esp-idf/en/v4.4/esp32/get-started/index.html#installation-step-by-step).